Graham Russell Mitchell: After World War II

-Appointed deputy director general of MI5

 In 1956 Roger Hollis became director general of MI5, and appointed Mitchell to be his deputy.

 Suspicions of Soviet penetration and the "Fluency" investigation

 MI5's performance in counterespionage had been notably unsuccessful in the 1950s.
 Its own investigations had led to only one spy being caught and no Soviet defectors having been recruited.
 This was in stark contrast to its highly effective performance during WWII.
 This led to suspicions within the Secret Intelligence Service that MI5 had become infiltrated by a Soviet "mole".
 Suspicion fell on both Hollis and Mitchell although any evidence was highly circumstantial.

 A few years later, it seemed highly likely that Kim Philby, in the SIS at the time of the Burgess–Maclean defections, had been tipped off that he was about to be confronted with conclusive evidence of his treachery, and this led to his decampment from Beirut to Moscow in 1963.
 A complicating factor was that Sir Dick White had been director general of MI5 between 1953 and 1956 before he became director general of the SIS in 1956.

-With White's authority, Arthur Martin approached Hollis in early 1963, shortly after Philby defected, to get permission to investigate the possible tip-off of Philby, without naming any suspects.
+With White's authority, Arthur S. Martin approached Hollis in early 1963, shortly after Philby defected, to get permission to investigate the possible tip-off of Philby, without naming any suspects.
 Hollis agreed to this if White also approved.
 Martin then told White that Mitchell and Hollis himself were the main suspects.
 White contacted Hollis but only to mention Mitchell as a suspect, and the molehunt, codenamed "Fluency", was officially started.

-In September 1963, Mitchell unexpectedly took early retirement due to health reasons at age 58, after 24 years service.
+In September 1963, Mitchell unexpectedly took early retirement for health reasons at age 58, after 24 years service.
 He had announced that he would do so before he came under suspicion.
 But he was later interrogated in 1968, and seemingly was able to answer the charges successfully.
-The main suspicion then fell on Hollis and, although the matter has never been completely resolved, Christopher Andrew in his Authorised History of MI5 comes to a firm conclusion that neither were traitors.
+The main suspicion then fell on Hollis and, although the matter has never been completely resolved, Christopher Andrew in his Authorized History of MI5 comes to a firm conclusion that neither were traitors.
 Pincher, conversely, believes that Hollis was the most likely culprit, if there was one.